Subhapradam

-Subhapradam is a 2010 Indian Telugu-language Drama film directed by veteran director K. Viswanath.
+Subhapradam is a 2010 Indian Telugu-language drama film directed by K. Viswanath.
 It is his last directorial project and stars Allari Naresh and Manjari Phadnis.

 Plot

 Indu (Manjari Phadnis) is a music loving girl.
 Her mother is a Malayali, and her father (Vizag Prasad) is Telugu.
 She has two paternal uncles (Ashok Kumar and Gundu Sudharshan), whose wives are from Chennai and Kolkata, respectively.
 Thus entire India lives in her family.
 She is good at speaking Telugu, Malayalam, Bengali and Tamil.
 She happens to see Chakri (Allari Naresh), who is a good singer but not a professional one.
 Chakri and Indu fall in love with each other.
 However, Chakri has a peculiar profession that gets revealed in the middle of the movie.
 It is to carry the old and disabled on his back for climbing the hill, the abode of a goddess.

-Eventually, Indu happens to encounter a rich man, Sathyanarayana Reddy (Sharath Babu), who turns her life around.
+Eventually, Indu happens to encounter a rich man, Sathyanarayana Reddy (Sarath Babu), who turns her life around.
 He had a granddaughter by name Sindhu who looks exactly like Indu.
 Sindhu dies in an acid attack, followed by ragging and hence when he sees the look-alike of his granddaughter in Indu, he follows her.
 What happens later becomes the rest of the movie.

 Soundtrack

-The audio of Subhapradam was released on 20 June 2010.
-Chief Minister K Rosaiah unveiled the CDs and handed over to SP Balasubramanyam.
 The film has music scored by Mani Sharma.
+Karthik of Milliblog! wrote, "Barely functional soundtrack that begs the question, 'Vishwanath gaaru, why not Ilayaraja?
+Or even Keeravani?'"